7LinesOfCode/SuplementShopWEB.MVC/README.md

 Main Idea
-Supplement Store for Gym geeks :)
+Managment for Supplement Store :)

 ## Tech:
 Already in: